Isy Suttie

 Isobel Jane Suttie (/ˈɪzi: ˈsʌti:/; born 11 August 1978) is a British musical comedian, actress and writer.
-She played Dobby in the Channel 4 sitcom Peep Show, and in 2013 won the gold Sony Radio Academy Award for her radio show Pearl And Dave.
+She played Dobby in the Channel 4 sitcom Peep Show, and in 2013 won the gold Radio Academy Award for her radio show Pearl and Dave.

 Early life

-Suttie was born in Hull to a Scottish father and English mother of Jewish descent, and brought up in Matlock, Derbyshire.
+Suttie was born in Hull to a Scottish father and English mother and brought up in Matlock, Derbyshire.
+Her mother is of Jewish heritage.

 From an early age, she expressed a desire to act and write.
 She began playing the guitar and writing songs at the age of twelve after she was refused saxophone lessons.
 As a teenager she was a member of a progressive rock band called Infinite Drift.
 She attended Highfields School in Matlock.

 Career

 Theatre, comedy and music

 Suttie trained as an actress at the Guildford School of Acting, graduating in 2000.
 In 2001 she composed and directed a score for Peter Weiss' play Marat/Sade at the Arcola Theatre in London.
 Suttie began performing stand-up comedy in 2003.
 Her act normally consists of music, stand-up and stories, either as herself or under the guise of a character.

 At the 2005 Edinburgh Fringe, Suttie was one of the acts in stand-up showcase The Comedy Zone.
 In 2006, she acted in Danielle Ward's Take-a-Break Tales at The Pleasance with Neil Edmond and Emma Fryer.
 In 2007, she performed her debut solo stand-up show, Love Lost in the British Retail Industry, which she took to Sydney Arts Festival and on a UK tour in 2010–11, and in 2008 her second solo Edinburgh show The Suttie Show.
 She played psycho killer Sorrow in the revival of Danielle Ward and Martin White's cult musical Gutted at the Leicester Square Theatre for two performances in February and March 2011.
 She took her third solo stand-up show, Pearl and Dave, to Edinburgh in August 2011.
 She appeared at the Just for Laughs Comedy Festival in Montreal in July 2012.

 Suttie occasionally duets with folk musician Gavin Osborn and supported musician Jim Bob on tour in 2010.
 She also appeared with Jim Bob for the fourth year of the Nine Lessons and Carols for Godless People event at the Bloomsbury Theatre in December 2011.

 Suttie was nominated for Best Female Newcomer at the 2008 British Comedy Awards, then Female Breakthrough Artist in 2011 and Best Female TV Comic in 2014.
 She was regional winner of The Daily Telegraph Young Jazz Competition (1995) for composition, winner of the Julian Slade Songwriting Competition (1998) and Chortle Awards best newcomer nominee (2005).
 In 2013, the BBC Radio 4 version of Pearl and Dave won a Gold Sony Radio Academy Award.

 In February and March 2014, she starred as Phyllis Pearsall, the creator of the A–Z Street Atlas, in the musical The A–Z of Mrs P, which ran at Southwark Playhouse.